sabertazimi/awesome-notes/notes/web/html/htmlBasicNotes.md

     <summary>If I use an accordion menu will it make me cool?</summary>
     <hr />
     <p>
       No, not unless you're designing a MySpace profile.
-The <code
+The
-        >{"<details>"}</code
+      <code>{"details"}</code> element is cool though, and you can use that for
-      > element is cool though, and you can use that for a lot of things.
+      a lot of things.
 I'm using it on this page right below here, to show the code for each example!
     </p>
   </details>
 </div>